JUNE 30, 2020

 A well-constructed infection control preparedness plan for COVID-19 has been implemented in our office.
 We have always practiced safety and infection control and, as Federal, State and Local guidelines change, we change.

 Dr. Stefanie Schultis and Katy Jone’s offices are open and we are accepting new patients.
 You can be assured that our administrative and medical staff are following all precautions and guidelines and that we are here to take care of your needs.
-We all hope this situation will not last more than a few weeks.
+Our

 It is important that you feel confident about the care you receive and limit exposure to the possibility of infection.